Work with pipe query syntax

 The JOIN pipe operator lets you join the current table with another table and supports the standard join operations, including CROSS, INNER, LEFT, RIGHT, and FULL.

-The following examples reference the produce and item_data tables:
+The following examples reference the Produce and ItemData tables:

-CREATE TABLE mydataset.produce AS (
+CREATE OR REPLACE TABLE Produce AS (

 SELECT 'apples' AS item, 2 AS sales, 'fruit' AS category